Diseases and natural enemies confronted by giant pandas

-In normal condition, diseases may be the most harmful to the survival of the giant pandas.
+In normal conditions, diseases may be the most harmful to the survival of the giant pandas.
 The diseases in the digestive system, the respiratory system, the nervous system and the hemophilic system are usually fatal, and they will have all kinds of tumors, the endoparasite and ectoparasite diseases, skin diseases, traumas and so on, which can affect the health and life-span of the giant pandas.

 Respiratory system diseases: cold and upper respiratory tract infection;